hathibelagal-dev/instantpolyglot/docs/eng/Igbo.md

 Examples of dialectal differences:

-- The word for "come" varies across dialects:
+- The word for “come” varies across dialects:
   Central Igbo: **bịa**
   Onicha: **bia**
   Ika: **bia**